-We all have a story don't we?
+We all have a story, don't we?
 A dialogue that connects all the dots explaining how a person got to be where they currently are or where they intend on going...
-A story that disentangles or rather unravels all the bullshit and beauty that has lead us to this moment, that is right here, right now.
+A story that disentangles or rather unravels all the bullshit and beauty that has led us to this moment, that is right here, right now.

-This is a challenge for me as my story webs out, into many directions.
+This is a challenge for me as my story webs out, in many directions.
 All these directions, being rerouted, uprooted, and unaware are all pieces ghat later became revealed to me.

 I started practicing yoga when I was 16 years young.
 I took a yoga class as an elective in high-school.
 If I am being honest, ironically I really didn’t like it.
 I found it to be restrictive and challenging as I wasn’t allowed to talk to my friends during the class… I am an energetic and talkative person so I am sure you could imagine why I found this practice problematic at the time...
 My mind would race a mile a minute so the concept of stillness, or one point of focus, was an impossible sounding task!

-During this time I had a one track mind - gymnastics.
-My tunnel vision for this sport resulted in my my academic life revolving around it.
+During this time I had a one-track mind - gymnastics.
+My tunnel vision for this sport resulted in my academic life revolving around it.
 I barely went to school.
 In fact, I went to a self-directed high school that enabled me to excel at both academics and athletics on my own terms.
-In order to squeeze in six hour practices on top of a full course load, I left at lunch for practice.
+In order to squeeze in six-hour practices on top of a full course load, I left at lunch for practice.

 I truly believe that I am part monkey because I have always preferred to be upside down rather than upside right.
 Something about flipping my perspective has consistently appealed to my senses.
 Of course, pushing your physical body to its maximum has its consequences.